Transfer Graduate Certificate in Public Health credits towards a Master of Public Health (MPH) Degree

 *Time limits and applicability restrictions may apply.
 Students may work with the advisors in the Office of Academic Assistance and Career Services to confirm applicability and transfer credit.
 Approval of applicable courses is at the discretion of the department chair of the student’s home department and concentration — it is not guaranteed.
 All Georgia State University credits presented for the M.P.H. degree must have been earned within six calendar years of the date of degree conferral.

 - Courses are taught by experienced and diverse faculty from Georgia State’s School of Public Health, a Council on Education for Public Health (CEPH) accredited school of public health

 - Flexible formats to complete the certificate program: online, in-person, or a hybrid of both

 - Five-course Graduate Certificate in Public Health program that includes two electives to allow you to align your education with your career goals

-Georgia State University’s School of Public Health offers a Graduate Certificate in Public Health in flexible formats that are convenient for busy professionals: online, in-person, or a hybrid of both.
+Georgia State University’s School of Public Health offers a Graduate Certificate in Public Health in flexible formats—online, in-person, or a hybrid of both—that are convenient for busy professionals.